Tim Fehlbaum

-Tim Fehlbaum (born 1982 in Basel) is a Swiss film director.
+Tim Fehlbaum (born 1982) is a Swiss film director.
+He is known for the film September 5 (2024), for which he was nominated for the Academy Award for Best Original Screenplay.

 Career

 Fehlbaum studied directing from 2002-2009 at the University of Television and Film Munich.
 While there, he made several short films, music videos and worked as camera operator on documentary films.

 In 2011 Fehlbaum made his feature film debut with the bleak post-apocalyptic horror film Hell, for which he also co-wrote the screenplay.
 The film starred Hannah Herzsprung, Angela Winkler and Lars Eidinger in the lead roles.
 It has received numerous good reviews, especially for Fehlbaums ability to create a visually bright but atmospherically dark thriller with dense atmosphere.